 You should always confirm the latest position on pricing direct with the fund manager as adjustments may vary.
 There may also be funds that are currently non-tradable on the platform which may have fund adjustments.

 The following terms provide a definition of the various actions that some fund managers may decide to take.

 This is an explicit charge that fund managers may apply to specific client deals (usually when they’re individually or collectively large relative to the size of the fund) to cover the cost of buying and/or selling the underlying assets held by the fund.

-A fund manager may impose a dilution levy to protect investors who’ll continue to hold shares/units in a fund from bearing costs incurred as a result of other investors choosing to sell their holdings in the fund.
+A fund manager may impose a dilution levy for investors who’ll continue to hold shares/units in a fund from bearing costs incurred as a result of other investors choosing to sell their holdings in the fund.